ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0011-bangkok-post-comment-ecology.md

 - deletions occurred **long after publication**
 - this suggests a **secondary review layer**, not real-time moderation

-This is consistent with **editorial risk management**, not community moderation.
+This aligns with **editorial risk management**, not community moderation.

+---

-## **d) Disproportionate Amplification: The Five Dominant Voices
+## **d) Disproportionate Amplification: The Five Dominant Voices**

-The pattern documented in this dataset (September 2024 – March 2025) is not new.
+The pattern documented in 2024/2025 is not new.
 The *Postbag* section has shown the same structural imbalance for **many years**:
 a small cluster of high‑volume, ideologically extreme commentators dominates the visible discourse, while analytical or balanced contributions are frequently removed.

-The following table shows the distribution of *visible* comments — not including deleted ones, which could not be measured:

 | Commentator | Number of comments | Percent |
 |-------------|--------------------|---------|